 Our surgeons and weight-loss experts are specially trained in pediatrics:

-- We understand that teens undergoing bariatric surgery often have different physical and psychosocial needs than adults.
+- We understand that teens undergoing weight loss surgery often have different physical and psychosocial needs than adults.
 We provide high-quality care that is individually tailored and age-appropriate.

 - We partner with the adult bariatric surgery program at Nebraska Medicine.
 During every operation, there is both an adult and pediatric bariatric surgeon.
 This provides patients with the expertise of multiple surgeons with different backgrounds.
 It also allows for an easy transition into an adult program when our patients age out of pediatric care.

 - Bariatric surgery isn’t a long, drawn-out process.
 The operation itself only takes about 1 to 2 hours.
 Most patients are able to go home after two nights in the hospital, and some are even able to go home after just one night.

 - The bariatric surgery program is part of our HEROES Weight Management Program — the only medically managed program in the Omaha area.
 Patients work on lifestyle changes through the HEROES program before they can opt for the surgery and to prepare them for success after their operation.

 - Our providers actively participate in research and clinical trials.
 This means that we are aware of the latest advances in childhood obesity and weight loss surgery, and can integrate these advances into our care.

 Obesity can affect systems throughout the entire body, increasing the risk of certain weight-related medical conditions.
 That’s why bariatric surgery is part of a multidisciplinary clinic, which means that your child doesn’t just work with bariatric surgeons — they also work with providers from several different medical specialties.
 A treatment team may include: